-Partha Chatterjee was born in Calcutta, the city where he would later do his undergraduate work, in 1947.
+Partha Chatterjee was born in Calcutta in 1947.
 After finishing a bachelor’s degree in political science at the University of Calcutta, he pursued a PhD at the University of Rochester in New York, which he completed in 1972.
-His work has been largely interdisciplinary, affecting critical approaches across the humanities, particularly history, through his roles as a founder and contributor to the Subaltern Studies group.
+His work has been largely interdisciplinary, affecting critical approaches across the humanities, particularly history, through his roles as a founder of and contributor to the Subaltern Studies group.
 Chatterjee has held academic positions and professorships across the globe, in Asia, Europe and North America.
 He is a sought-after lecturer as well.
-Currently he holds the title of Professor of Anthropology at Columbia University, although very recently he was the Director and Professor of Political Science at the Centre for Studies in Social Sciences in his birth city.
+Currently he holds the title of professor of anthropology at Columbia University, although very recently he was the Director and Professor of Political Science at the Centre for Studies in Social Sciences in his birth city.
 As homage to his contributions to Subaltern Studies and on the eve of his retirement from the Centre, his contemporaries—including Anjan Ghosh, Tapati Guha-Thakurta, and Janaki Nair—edited a volume of essays, which are greatly indebted to his work.

 anticolonial thought in the strict sense combines a critique of colonial ideology with an embrace of the norms and valuations of the colonizer.
 The “India” so produced is continuous with the values and culture of imperialism even or especially where it appears most critical of imperialist domination (266).